MILVLG/mcan-vqa/README.md

 _Large_ | **70.93**| **87.39** | 52.78 | **60.98**|

-These two models can be download [here](https://awma1-my.sharepoint.com/:f:/g/personal/yuz_l0_tn/EtNU5OG1dNhMq8M1pgeuQZwBgcj2RQCVnzLGDeDfnejPMQ?e=ynYhvk), and you should unzip and put them to the correct folders as follows:
+These two models can be download from [OneDrive](https://awma1-my.sharepoint.com/:f:/g/personal/yuz_l0_tn/EtNU5OG1dNhMq8M1pgeuQZwBgcj2RQCVnzLGDeDfnejPMQ?e=ynYhvk) or [BaiduYun](https://pan.baidu.com/s/1GW_SFErXSIBJ2Ojg2qaRmw#list/path=%2F), and you should unzip and put them to the correct folders as follows:

 ```angular2html
 |-- ckpts